minibasehq/minibase/README.md

   <a href="https://discord.gg/zBQQSkAg">Discord</a>
 </p>

-Minibase is an **application backend**, designed to be a lightweight alternative to Supabase and Firebase.
+Minibase is an **application backend**, designed as a lightweight alternative to Supabase and Firebase.
 It has a Postgres base and a set of satellite service accessed through an API gateway.
 The default setup includes a
 REST API, but services can be added and swapped out as needed.